- Wash the metal thoroughly with hot soapy water.

 - Inspect the surface carefully to make sure it's completely coated with primer.

-- Apply the metal paint -- which should be the same brand as the primer -- according to the product directions.
+- Apply the metal paint according to directions.

 - Let the paint dry according to the directions.